AdobeDocs/experience-platform.en/help/edge/personalization/hybrid-personalization.md

 The sample from this implementation uses two different datastreams:

 * A datastream configured for Analytics.
 This datastream is used for Web SDK interactions.
 * A second datastream without an Analytics configuration.
 This datastream is used for Server API requests.
+You must configure this datastream with the same destination configuration as the datastream that you configured for Analytics.

 This way, the server-side request do not register any Analytics events, but the client-side requests do.
 This leads to Analytics requests being accurately counted.